 Why?
 Because once you move the glasses to the cup cabinet, you now have to find a new home for the cups, which displaces another item.
 It's a round robin effect.
 So take advantage of this opportunity and develop a kitchen plan.

 Mentally divide your kitchen into activity areas so you and your family won't be falling all over each other as you try to work.
 Here are some ideas:

 Have the following food in your pantry and/or refrigerator for on-the-spot entertaining.

-If you're planning a party or a dinner party, carefully schedule the food preparation.
-What time do you plan to eat?
 Then when should the turkey go in the oven?
 When should the shrimp be sautéed?
 Make a schedule for the evening, listing all the preparations you need to do at the time you need to do them.

 That way, the shrimp will be cooked on time and you won't find a forgotten tray of appetizers on top of the fridge after the last guest leaves.

 When 20 people are in your kitchen chatting and asking questions while you're trying to put a five-course dinner together, that checklist could be a sanity saver.

 Visit the Clean Organized Home Store for kitchen cleaning products, supplies, and holiday specialty items.